seastan/lotr-lcg-set-generator/README.md

 Please note, this script is for the Windows platform only.
 It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may be stuck on the Strange Eons step).
 To minimize the risks:

-- Never leave Strange Eons open.
+- Don't leave Strange Eons open.
-- Make sure the Strange Eons window is maximized.
+- Make sure the Strange Eons window was maximized when you closed it.
-- Make sure no cards are opened.
+- Make sure no cards remained opened when you closed Strange Eons.
+- Make sure the screen is not locked (and doesn't lock automatically).
-- If the script started, don't even try to touch the keyboard or mouse.
+- If the script started, don't touch the keyboard or mouse.

 For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):